hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/3_common_tasks.md

 {{%expand "Click to expand" %}}
 If you've added new Azure tags or you're redeploying the solution, you may need to re-process data.
 To reprocess data we delete any existing parquet files created by AWS Glue, move processed CSV files to the *azurecidraw* folder and run the Glue job.
 See instructions below.

-1. Browse to the **Amazon S3 bucket** created by your deployment.
-If you deployed using CloudFormation then your bucket will start with the stack name.
-If you used Terraform the bucket will start with your prefix code, followed by *sss* as the resource ID.
+1. Browse to the **Amazon S3 bucket** created by the deployment.
+If you deployed using CloudFormation then the bucket will start with the stack name.
+If you used Terraform the bucket will start with the prefix code you specified, followed by *sss* as the resource ID.
 ![Images/cidazure-common-reprocess-s3browse](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-common-reprocess-s3browse.png?width=1000px)

 2. If you have an *azurecidparquet* folder, let's delete this.
 Select the folder and click **Delete**